 - Contribute to feelings of anger or frustration

 - Make it more difficult to build friendships

 What About Confidentiality?

-All material discussed at AA and NA meetings is encouraged to be confidential.
+All material discussed at AA and NA meetings are encouraged to be confidential.
 Members are frequently reminded that what goes on during the meetings stays at the meetings.

 However, since there are no concrete confidentiality laws, be mindful of the names and places you discuss.
 For example, if you are going to complain about your boss, don’t use her name specifically.

 In the end, there are no disadvantages to opening up at your meetings.
-This is a safe place that is free from judgement and bias.
+This is a safe place that is free from judgment and bias.

 Photo Credit: FreeImages.com/AndrewC.